NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ![Cutting through the weatherstrip adhesive on the front speaker and bracket using a small pick](/images/celica-audio-and-nav-upgrade/front-speaker-sticky-stuff.jpg) *Cutting through the weatherstrip adhesive on the front speaker and bracket using a small pick*

-After you pry the speaker off and desolder the wires off, flip that speaker over on top your wood panel, trace the speaker outline and screw holes, and then start cutting.
+After you pry the speaker off and desoldering the wires off, flip that speaker over on top your wood panel, trace the speaker outline and screw holes, and then start cutting.

 ![Front speaker flipped over on birch plywood](/images/celica-audio-and-nav-upgrade/front-speaker-flipped-on-birch.jpg) *Front speaker flipped over on birch plywood*